 On Saturday nights after 7pm the hall opens as a bar.
-Community events occur most months including such things as turkey pie supper and karaoke, concerts with local traditional music bands, a Christmas community meal and fish and chips suppers.
+Community events occur most months including such things as goose pie supper and karaoke, concerts with local traditional music bands, a Christmas community meal and fish and chips suppers.
 These are popular nights and typically attract over half of Fetlar residents.

+There is a singing group and a knitting group which both meet weekly at the hall.
 The hall can be rented out by individuals and for events.